Skip to main content

 Workup, Tests, and Procedures

-During this step, you will be seen by a physician or other care provider, who may order a workup based on your condition and symptoms:
+During this step, you will be evaluated by a physician or other care provider, who may order a workup based on your condition and symptoms:

 A nursing staff member will complete the workup as ordered.
 This may include: